 Wealth Retreat works so well because each of these groups of people adds something essential to the mix.

 But…don’t count yourself out!

-Every year a small group of aspiring, but well read beginning investors join us and get the kick start I wish I would have had years ago.
+Every year a small group of aspiring, but well read beginning investors, or those just starting in business, join us and get the kick start I wish I would have had years ago.